machal/prirucka/content/css-grid-area.md

 }
 ```

-Umísti do řádku 2 a sloupce 4, jen do jedné buňky:
+Umísti oblast do řádku 2 a sloupce 4:

 ```css
 .item {